 The Hitara is an easy 1 1/2 drive from Reykjavik or 2 1/2 hrs from Keflavik International airport.
 Most anglers fishing the Hitara arrange for a hire car for the duration of their stay.
-Guides will provide river-bank transport should it be required.
-A full 4x4 is not strictly necessary however to access all parts of the river a car with reasonable ground clearance should be booked.
+Transport is not provided as standard from the airport to the lodge.

 The Hitara II is the upper section of the Hitara covering the main stem of the Hitara above the landslide and its tributary.
 These sections of the river are considerably smaller here but still very much accessible to the salmon.
 Fished by two rods, if you are happy parking up the car, stretching your legs and exploring this is an incredibly exciting opportunity.
 In amongst some typically thin stretches of water there are small pockets and pools covering 7 kms or more of water.
 The style of the fishing is a sort of crossover between the style that you would expect when stalking Trout in New Zealand or indeed a Highland spate river.
 The rewards when you spot, cast and catch a salmon enormous!
 Maybe as appealing is the surroundings.
 Total wilderness with not a soul in sight!